Emergency Medical Services (EMS) - A.A.S. Degree/Certificate

 Important Application Information

 Advanced EMT courses are offered each Spring and Summer.
-Click here to apply for Spring 2024!
+Click here to apply for Summer 2024!

 Applicants who miss the deadline for their chosen semester should contact the program director at firstname.lastname@example.org.
 Late applications are not guaranteed admission for their chosen semester.
 Late acceptance is subject to late tuition fees.